sdtemple/isweep/README.md

   - No apparent population structure
   - No apparent close relatedness
   - A genetic map (bp ---> cM)
+    - If not available, create genetic maps w/ uniform rate
   - Recombining diploid chromosomes
-    - Not extended to human X chromosome (yet?)
+    - Not extended to human X chromosome
 - Access to cluster computing
-  - You should have at least 25 Gb of RAM and 6 CPUs on a node
+  - For human-scale data, you should have at least 25 Gb of RAM and 6 CPUs on a node.
-    - More for larger datasets
+    - More for TOPMed or UKBB-like sequence datasets
-  - Have not extended to cloud computing (yet?)
+  - Not extended to cloud computing

 ## Running the procedure:

 This is the overall procedure.
 You will see more details for each step in workflow/some-pipeline/README.md files.

+### Pre-processing

 Phase data w/ Beagle or Shapeit beforehand.
+Subset data in light of global ancestry and close relatedness.
+- Here is a pipeline we built for this purpose: `https://github.com/sdtemple/flare-pipeline`
+- You can use IBDkin to detect close relatedness: `https://github.com/YingZhou001/IBDkin`
+- You could also use PCA or ADMIXTURE to determine global ancestry.

+### Main analysis

 1. Make pointers to large (phased) vcf files
 2. Edit yaml files in the different workflow directories